jonathandwang/Capstone-Project-fooduget-/README.md

 [ Requirements on Device ]
 - Ruby 2.7.1 or greater
 - Rails 6.1.3.4 or greater
-- Some type of RDBMS (I use Postgresql)
+- Some type of RDBMS (I use Postgresql 13.2)

 [ Steps to Setup on your Device]
 - Open Terminal